loizuf/ALAS-DeCa/README.md

 ## Demo Videos

-[![Creating a Demers Cartogram of the contiguous US states with "ALAS, DeCa"](https://img.youtube.com/vi/jCOi9yPnwns/maxresdefault.jpg)](https://youtu.be/jCOi9yPnwns)
+A free form exploration and creation of a Demers cartogram for the contiguous US states [![Creating a Demers Cartogram of the contiguous US states with "ALAS, DeCa"](https://img.youtube.com/vi/jCOi9yPnwns/maxresdefault.jpg)](https://youtu.be/jCOi9yPnwns)

-[![ALAS, DeCa — A case study walk through](https://img.youtube.com/vi/kY48jtvkVkg/maxresdefault.jpg)](https://youtu.be/kY48jtvkVkg)
+A detailed walk through of the case study explained in the CCCG 2026 submission [![ALAS, DeCa — A case study walk through](https://img.youtube.com/vi/kY48jtvkVkg/maxresdefault.jpg)](https://youtu.be/kY48jtvkVkg)